-Yang, Editor and Publisher
+Yang, Editor & Publisher

 Examines emotional toll journalists can experience.
 Assignments can start as simple events, then evolve into traumatic situations.
 John Tlumacki covered the Boston Marathon for two decades before the bombing occurred in 2013.
 Reporters and editors, like Julie Anderson, worked on stories such as the Marjory Stoneman Douglas school shooting, the Las Vegas concert shooting, the Pulse night club shooting, and the wildfires in Northern California.
-These events took an emotional toll on journalists.
+Events like this take an emotional toll on journalists.
 This explores how managers/editors can support staff in seeking needed help by considering what newsrooms do to watch out for the entire team.

-- 1. How are journalists similar to first responders (police, firefighters, and paramedics)? - 2.
+- 1. How are journalists like first responders (police, firefighters, and paramedics)? - 2.
 Why didn't John Tlumacki attend counseling after the 2013 Boston Marathon bombing?
 Does he regret that decision?
 Would you have attended counseling? - 3.
 Julie Anderson mentions adrenaline when covering a story.
 What happens when adrenaline kicks in?
-What can happen when adrenaline wears off, and the story is over? - 4.
+What can happen when adrenaline wears off? - 4.
 Kent Porter won a Pulitzer for his photojournalism in covering fires in Northern California in 2017.
 After this assignment, Porter felt an "overwhelming sense of anger, grief, depression and anxiety."
 Why?
 What steps did Porter take to deal with these emotions?
 How could a newsroom manager support someone in Porter's situation?